faroukchebaiki/faroukchebaiki/README.md

 ### Hi there, I'm Farouk Chebaiki 👋

 ## I'm a Front & Back End  Developer, and Also a Process Engineer!!!
-- 🌱 I’m currently learning React + Some Other Things
+- 🌱 I’m currently learning React + building my portfolio
 - 👯 I’m looking to collaborate with other Developers in my in my future projects
-- 🥅 2022 Goals: To Create My First e-commerce Website project
+- 🥅 2023 Goals: To get hired as full stack devloper
 <br />

 ### Languages and Tools: